-In relation to expenses; employee costs make up 34% and materials and services make up 39% of Council's operating costs.
+In relation to expenses; employee costs make up 36% and materials and services make up 39% of Council's operating costs.
 Employee costs include staff and related employee expenses while materials and services include such items as general operating costs to maintain and operate services to the region.

-Depreciation consists of 25% of all operating costs and has increased as a result of the removal of residual values for asset components that are re-used at the end of their useful life with no consideration receivable.
-The addition of capital assets particularly as a result of additional State government grant funding has also increased depreciation.
+Depreciation makes up 24% of all operating costs and decreased from the previous year's figure.

+The addition of capital assets particularly as a result of additional government grant funding has also increased depreciation.
 While depreciation is a non-cash item, it is used as a guide to help Council retain sufficient funds to meet the costs of future renewal of assets.